britram/taps-transports/draft-ietf-taps-transports-02.md

 An active UDP session is identified by its four-tuple of local and remote IP addresses and local port and remote port numbers.

-UDP fragments packets into IP packets, constrained by the maximum size of lower layer frame.
+UDP maps each data segement into an IP packet, or a sequence of IP fragemnts.

+UDP is connectionless.
+However, applications send a sequence of messages that constitute a UDP flow.
-Mechanisms for receiver flow control, congestion control, PathMTU discovery, support for ECN, etc need to be provided by upper layer protocols {{RFC5405}}.
+Therefore mechanisms for receiver flow control, congestion control, PathMTU discovery/PLPMTUD, support for ECN, etc need to be provided by upper layer protocols {{RFC5405}}.

+PMTU discovery and PLPMTU discovery may be used by upper layer protocols built on top of UDP {{RFC5405}}.

 For IPv4 the UDP checksum is optional, but recommended for use in the general Internet {{RFC5405}}. {{RFC2460}} requires the use of this checksum for IPv6, but {{RFC6935}} permits this to be relaxed for specific types of application.
 The checksum support considerations for omitting the checksum are defined in
 {{RFC6936}}.

+This check protects from misdelivery of data corrupted data, but is relatively weak, and applications that require end to end integrity of data are recommended to include a stronger integrity check of their payload data.

-A UDP service may support IPv4 broadcast, multicast, anycast and unicast.
+A UDP service may support IPv4 broadcast, multicast, anycast and unicast, determined by the IP destination address.

 ### Interface Description

+{{RFC0768}} describes basic requirements for an API for UDP.
-There is no current API specified in the RFC Series, but guidance on use of common APIs is provided in {{RFC5405}}.
+Guidance on use of common APIs is provided in {{RFC5405}}.

+Many operating systems also allow a UDP socket to be connected, i.e., to bind a UDP socket to a specific pair of addresses and ports.
+This is similar to the corresponding TCP sockets API functionality.
+However, for UDP, this is only a local operation that serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports {{RFC5405}}.

 ### Transport Protocol Components

 The transport protocol components provided by UDP are:

 - unicast
+- port multiplexing
 - IPv4 broadcast, multicast and anycast
+- non-reliable delivery
+- flow control (slow receiver function)
-- non-reliable, non-ordered delivery
+- non-ordered delivery
 - message-oriented delivery
 - optional checksum protection.